Tzova: Biblical references

 The nearby Tel Tzova was the site of an ancient town in the days of David and perhaps of Saul.
 The Septuagint at Joshua 15:59 gives a list of eleven towns in Judaea, which is missing in the Masoretic text.
 One of them is given as Σωρης ("Sōrēs") in most manuscripts but as Εωβης ("Eobes") in the Codex Vaticanus.
 This has led to the suggestion that the original was Σωβης ("Sōbēs"), and that Tsova can thus be dated back to the time of Joshua Bin-Nun, based on this verse in the Septuagint.

-The kibbutz's name is also similar to, and is related to that of the nearby and depopulated Palestinian village of Suba.
+The kibbutz's name is also similar to, and is related to, that of the nearby depopulated Palestinian village of Suba.

 History

 Antiquity

 Middle Bronze Age cairn-tombs were excavated in the vicinity of the ruined Arab village.
 Excavations at the summit (Tel Tzova) revealed occupation layers predating the Crusader fortress, including pottery and structural remains from the Iron Age (First Temple period) and later Roman–Byzantine phases.

 During the Roman and Byzantine periods, some sources describe it as a Jewish village known as Seboim.
 The Septuagint version of Joshua 15:59 also lists a place called Σωβης (Sōbes), cautiously identified with Tzova.

 The 19th-century Palestine Exploration Fund survey described the village of Suba as "undoubtedly an ancient Jewish site," noting rock-cut tombs and other remains around the hill.